sqlxpert/stay-stopped-aws-rds-aurora/README.md

 the "what", not to the "why".
-If Amazon Q Developer preemptively provided, in the parameter description and in a code comment, a link to the RDS tag specification and a warning that `=` is not allowed in tag keys or tag values for this application, the bot would would save me time.
+If Amazon Q Developer preemptively provided, in the parameter description and in a code comment, a link to the RDS tag specification and a warning that `=` is not allowed in tag keys or tag values for this application, the bot would save me time.
 Better yet, how about generating reusable code and preventing future bugs by choosing delimiters that are consistent with the rules in AWS service documentation?